badidea/MachinekitCLI/README.txt

 Comment out the current DISPLAY (#DISPLAY = axis or tkemc) add DISPLAY = mkcli

+Added bonus:
+To help clear up error clutter comment out:
+#INTRO_GRAPHIC = XXXX
+#INTRO_TIME = 5
+This gets rid of the cannot start xsession error in the linuxcnc boot.

 or:
 I have been told that it can run seperately with another display already running.